xerial/dp-readings/README.md

 - _Local Differential Privacy_
   - A method applying noise to the source data.
 - _Global Differential Privacy_
-  - A merthod applying noise to the query results.
+  - A method applying noise to the query results.

 ## Differentially Private SQL Engines (Global Differential Privacy)